 Once you have passed referencing we will call you to advise on the next steps, usually this is at least 5 working days before the move in date.

-Before you are able to move in we will require by card or transfer:
+Before you are able to move in we will require by transfer:

 Read and signed Tenancy Agreement

 Proof a standing order has been set up (usually a screen grab or confirmation email will suffice)

 Once we have the above we will arrange a suitable check-in time at the property for you

 On the agreed date/time you will meet the inventory clerk at the property.
 They will run through the inventory which is an independent record of the condition of the property in every detail, the goods that are in the property and their condition.